the Creative Commons Attribution 4.0 License.

 We first analyse the performances of the UN-1 and SN-1 networks as descriptive models.
 In Fig. 5a, the results of the CvM test show that the best copula model among the four tested is the Frank copula for ∼55 % of the pairs, the Gaussian copula for ∼10 %, and the Gumbel and Clayton for ∼20 % of the pairs respectively.
 This suggests that about 65 % of the pairs, i.e. pairs best modelled with either Frank or Gaussian copula, show a dependence without a strong association between low and high values.
 Hence, this result supports the normal copula assumption of NPBNs, since the Gaussian copula is a suitable model for such type of dependence.
 In Fig. 5b, boxplots summarising the results in terms of d-calibration score indicate that, on average, the SN-1 network, with a median of ∼0.8, better captures the overall dependence between variables.
 Indeed, the d-calibration score compares the empirical correlation matrix of the variables with the correlation matrix resulting from the DAG.
 A low d-calibration score for the UN-1 network (median of ∼0.25) can be linked to the strong assumption of independence between pairs of variables in which one variable in the pair is not discharge.
 A further insight about the suitability of the UN-1 and SN-1 networks is via NSE, which describes how a network is able to reproduce discharge events given information about Pmax, T, R, Vp, and Cm.
 For catchments in which the correlation between Qmax and Pmax is negative, i.e. catchments in water-limited regions and at high elevations, the SN-1 network returns a higher value of NSE compared to the UN-1 network (red dots above the identity line; Fig. 5c).
 This result provides evidence that, in catchments where the discharge generation process is not predominantly precipitation driven, it is important to account for the interaction between other hydro-meteorological variables and catchment current state.
 Finally, based on the expected Qmax simulated with the network, for each catchment, we estimated the 0.5, 0.05, and 0.95th quantile, and we compare them with the same quantiles from observations.
 While the observed and simulated mid-quantiles in both the UN-1 and SN-1 networks, respectively, broadly correspond (Fig. 5d), Fig. 5e shows that in the SN-1 network, lower quantiles are overestimated (dark grey histogram with most mass on values >1), while upper quantiles are underestimated (dark grey histogram with most mass on values <1; Fig. 5f).
 Conversely, the UN-1 network shows greater variability in simulating discharge since a clear pattern of over- or underestimation is not visible, especially for the 0.95th quantiles (Fig. 5f).
 These results likely reflect the property of the Gaussian copula of no tail dependence.

 The preliminary analysis on the descriptive capabilities of the UN-1 and SN-1 networks suggests that the SN-1 network is better suited for describing the dynamics of river discharge compared to UN-1.
-However, when we look more in depth into SN-1 network performances, we can observe that only 66 % of the catchments have a NSE higher than 0.5 (Fig. 6a), which in the literature is considered as an acceptable performing model (Moriasi et al.2007; Newman et al.2015).
-Such catchments receive precipitation mainly in winter (mean ps-0.19), are located in energy-limited regions (mean Ar ∼0.78), and are mostly green areas (mean fraction of forest ∼0.91).
+However, when we look more in depth into SN-1 network performances, we can observe that only 66 % of the catchments have a NSE higher than 0.5 (Fig. 6a), which in the literature is considered as an acceptable performing model (Moriasi et al., 2007; Newman et al., 2015).
+Such catchments receive precipitation mainly in winter (mean ), are located in energy-limited regions (mean Ar ∼0.78), and are mostly green areas (mean fraction of forest ∼0.91).
 At the same time, in 85 % of the catchments, the H0 of the KS test cannot be rejected (average p value = 0.49), suggesting that the sample of maximum daily river discharge simulated from the network derives from the same distribution as the sample observed.
 This result implies that the network captures the average behaviour of the catchment well in the long term (tested via KS test), while it has limitations when inferring single events (tested via NSE).

 To further investigate the ability of NPBNs to estimate maximum daily river discharge, we evaluate the performances of the SN-1 network as a predictive model.
 We limit the investigation to the SN-1 network since the above results suggest that it is a descriptive model for a larger number of catchments with contrasting characteristics compared to the UN-1 network.
 The k-fold cross-validation test is applied to catchments with a NSE greater than 0.5 in the testing process described above, here 159 catchments.
 We perform five simulation runs, and, in every run, 10 years were randomly selected as the test set.
 We consider the performances in terms of NSE calculated as mean value of the five runs.
 Results indicate that 25 % of the catchments have a higher NSE in the test set than the training set (Fig. 6a).
 In general, one would expect a better performance in the test set compared to the training set, since the metric for evaluating model performances uses the same data set for quantifying and testing the model.
 Hence, the fact that the training set performs better than the test set could depend on the random selection of the years for evaluating the network.
 This random procedure might have split the original data set into two data sets with different characteristics.
 This could be due to the relatively small number of years of observations which are subsequently divided into even smaller data sets.
 In contrast, around 55 % of the catchments analysed (about 40 % of the total catchments) have a NSE in the test set ≥0.5 (Fig. 6b) and, at the same time, a NSE in the test set equal to or lower than the training set (Fig. 6a), meaning that the SN-1 network in these catchments provides reliable estimates of river discharge events and long-term characteristics.
 In a recent study, Ren et al. (2020) investigated the performances of regression models based on a variety of filter-based feature selection methods to estimate average monthly river discharge in three catchments from the CAMELS data set.
 The results obtained in terms of NSE ranged from ∼0.6 to ∼0.8, values similar to the average (mean) performance of the SN-1 network (NSE ∼0.596), investigated here for maximum daily river discharge.
 Kratzert et al. (2019) used CAMELS data set to evaluate the performances of hydrological models.
 They investigated the performances of the long short-term memory (LSTM) network to estimate daily river discharge in 530 catchments and included also, among other models, the performances of the Sacramento Soil Moisture Accounting (SAC-SMA) conceptual model.
 For the sake of discussion, we look at the performances of the LSTM network without catchments' attributes and SAC-SMA from Kratzert et al. (2019) for a subset of catchments also analysed in this study.
 The results of Kratzert et al. (2019) are available at https://github.com/kratzert/lstm_for_pub (last access: 6 October 2021).
 The LSTM network without catchment attributes and the SAC-SMA conceptual model for daily river discharge have an average (mean) performance of NSE ∼0.603 and ∼0.598 respectively.
 The SN-1 network, investigated here, for maximum daily river discharge, has an average (mean) performance of NSE ∼0.596.
-In general, NSEs obtained for simulations on a daily temporal scale tend to be lower than the ones on a monthly temporal scale due to the higher number of observations over a common fixed period of time (Moriasi et al.2007).
-However, other studies suggest that for both daily and monthly model simulations, a satisfactory performance is given when 0.37 < NSE < 0.75 (Van Liew et al.2007).
+In general, NSEs obtained for simulations on a daily temporal scale tend to be lower than the ones on a monthly temporal scale due to the higher number of observations over a common fixed period of time (Moriasi et al., 2007).
+However, other studies suggest that for both daily and monthly model simulations, a satisfactory performance is given when 0.37 < NSE < 0.75 (Van Liew et al., 2007).
 To further evaluate the performance of NPBNs for maximum river discharge, we perform the KS test.
 In about 95 % of the catchment, the KS test H0 cannot be rejected (Fig. 6c).
 Such a result is in agreement with the one found in the testing process of the descriptive model, that the SN-1 network shows limitations when inferring single events (tested via NSE) but is fairly good when inferring long-term behaviour (tested via KS).

 NPBNs provide a quantification of the uncertainty around the estimated river discharge values.
 We then quantify the uncertainty of the estimated maximum river discharge.
 On average and across all catchments, observed discharge in the test set falls within the simulated confidence interval (5th and 95th percentile) about 63 % of the time, ranging between a minimum of 45 % and a maximum of 78 % (Fig. 6d).